askkaz/lanyon/_posts/2016-02-22-how-i-built-this.md

 title: How I Built This
 ---

 I've recently seen a decent amount of posts generally in the theme of "Why you shouldn't use Medium to blog".
 I also like learning new frameworks and tools, so I took a look around to find some good alternatives to Medium.
 The option I decided to go with was a Jekyll site hosted on a DigitalOcean droplet.
 I more or less followed Josh Habdas' writeup [here](http://habd.as/simple-websites-jekyll-docker/).
-There were a couple small issues with the newer version of jekyll.
+There were a couple small issues with the newer version of Jekyll.
 I also wasted some time thinking that docker wasn't working.

-When you do anything with Docker without `sudo`, it looks like Docker isn't working:
+In my DigitalOcean droplet set up, Docker commands issued without `sudo` result in messages leading the user to believe Docker isn't running:

 ```
 deployer@askkaz:~$ docker ps
 Cannot connect to the Docker daemon.
 Is the docker daemon running on this host?
 ```

 It took me a little bit to realize I just needed `sudo`.
+D'oh.

 ```
 deployer@askkaz:~$ sudo docker ps